🔥Harvey Weinstein will not testify at his New York rape trial, defense rests case🔥

 “That’s correct,” Weinstein confirmed when asked by the judge.

-The defense rested its case shortly after this exchange, setting the stage for closing arguments to begin on Thursday.
+The defence rested its case shortly after this exchange, setting the stage for closing arguments to begin on Thursday.

+Asked outside the courtroom whether he had been thinking of testifying, Weinstein responded, “I wanted to.”

 Earlier on Tuesday, a former agent of accuser Jessica Mann took the stand, testifying that Mann showed no signs of distress on the morning she says she was sexually assaulted by Weinstein.